Counselling in 3068

 Fitzroy North, VIC 3068

 None of us exist in isolation.
 Our closest relationships influence our life's journey.
 Whether you are an individual, couple or family, we work together to reflect upon, understand, and enhance your most important connections.
 I provide a safe and supportive space, filled with warmth, and compassion.
-An environment of authenticity and active engagement helps to empower you in achieving your goals within each session, and make progress over time to explore and strengthen your connections with yourself, each other, and the generations that came before you at a pace that suits your needs.
+An environment of authenticity and active engagement helps to empower you in achieving your goals within each session, and make progress over time to explore and strengthen your connections with yourself, each other, and the generations that came before you; at times and at a pace that suits your needs.

 None of us exist in isolation.
 Our closest relationships influence our life's journey.
 Whether you are an individual, couple or family, we work together to reflect upon, understand, and enhance your most important connections.
 I provide a safe and supportive space, filled with warmth, and compassion.
-An environment of authenticity and active engagement helps to empower you in achieving your goals within each session, and make progress over time to explore and strengthen your connections with yourself, each other, and the generations that came before you at a pace that suits your needs.
+An environment of authenticity and active engagement helps to empower you in achieving your goals within each session, and make progress over time to explore and strengthen your connections with yourself, each other, and the generations that came before you; at times and at a pace that suits your needs.

 (03) 9605 3541 View (03) 9605 3541

-Photo of Marisa Howard, Psychotherapist, PACFA
+Photo of Daniel Di Pietro, Psychotherapist, PACFA

 Psychotherapist, PACFA